We are reader supported. This post contains affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 Worms do well at room temperature.
 If it gets too hot they can die.
 They are in a confined space and can only go so far down unlike outdoors where they can go deeper.

-Likewise, if it gets cold they will slow down and if it gets below freezing they may die.
-But since you are worm composting in your apartment this shouldn’t really be a problem.
+But since you are worm composting in your apartment, this shouldn’t really be a problem.
 Generally, between 55 and 80 degrees will keep them happy.
 But they will eat and reproduce faster at the higher end.

 Worms can eat about half their weight in food per day.
-So if you start out with 1/2 lb of worms they can eat a 1/4 lb of food per day.
-Gradually as they increase in numbers and as the size of your community grows they will be able to eat more.
-They multiply fast too.
+So if you start out with 1/2 lb of worms, they can eat a 1/4 lb of food per day.

 What Not To Put In Your Worm Composting Bin

 Not everything should go into your worm composting bin.
 Things like meat, citrus, onions, dairy foods, mayonnaise, or oils should be avoided.
-Grease or oil could coat your worms and cause them to suffocate.
-In general, really acidic or spicy things should be avoided.

 DIY Worm Farms

 It is easy to build your own worm farm and there are lots of how to videos on YouTube.
 Here is a good one on building a worm bin with totes.
-You can use 5 gallon buckets too but I think the totes will work better in the long run.
+You can use 5-gallon buckets too, but I think the totes will work better in the long run.

 Buy A Worm Composter Ready To Go